-Challenges and Opportunities
+Challenges and opportunities

 We anticipate that the operating environment will again be challenging given subdued consumer and business sentiment and the high level of competition.
 The Healesville community understands our banking model and what that means for the community into the future however it is our challenge to get them to move their banking.
 The opportunity for us is to make it easier for customers to do business with us.
 It is also just as important for us to continue to remain competitive in pricing and continue to develop and deliver innovative and relevant banking products and services.
-Our strategic plan and Bendigo and Adelaide Bank's support will deliver continued growth in 2015/16.
+Our strategic plan and Bendigo and Adelaide Bank's support will deliver continued growth in 2016/17.
+From 1 July 2016 we moved to a new Bendigo Bank Funds Transfer Model, which sees modest positive changes in profit sharing with our branch.